MFJamil/smyld-java/apps/pe/README.md

 #### 3 - JSON file
 #### 4 - Data Base

-The Portal Engin will handle reading the file and generating the required components.
+The Portal Engine will handle reading the file and generating the required components.
 The Components can belong to any technology/framework.
 We can define the components to two types:

 #### 1 - Desktop:
 Desktop based widgets can be any of the following: